Nangli Poona

 Nangli Poona is a small village in northwest Delhi near Jain mandir.
+The area is in Burari constituency.

 Location

 Nangli Poona is on the road to Panipat and on the GT Karnal Road in the west and Yamuna River in the east.
-Nangli is a Marathi word which means relocated/relocation, and the suffix Poona suggests connection to Poona, the capital of Maratha kingdom in the 18th century which is the same as the marathas of Pune belt (rane).
+Nangli is a Marathi word which means relocated/relocation, and the suffix Poona suggests connection to Poona, the capital of Maratha kingdom in the 18th century which is the same as the Marathas of Pune belt (rane).

 A cursory glance of the village shows a striking resemblance of Maratha architecture.
 The short structured build of the inhabitants, high cheekbones, deep eyes, dark complexion, and sharp nose points towards Maratha ancestry.

+Historically, Nangli Poona remained a agrarian settlement for centuries.
+Due to its location on the Delhi-Panipat route (modern GT Karnal Road), it developed importance as a roadside village connected with trade and movement between Delhi and northern India.
+Over time, urbanization expanded around the area, especially after Delhi's growth in the late 20th and early 21st centuries.

+According to Census 2011 data, Nangli Poona had a population of around 3,840 people and roughly covered 257 hectares of land.
+The village is now increasingly integrated into the urban landscapes of Delhi, with nearby educational projects, transport infrastructure, and industrial activity contributing to its transformation.

+This village has received several great leaders such as the likes of CHAUDHARY SHIVLAL RANA SARPANCH who have taken this village to better prospects.
+His lineage still continues to serve this village as he did.

+Ashok Leyland opened its dealership in the area in May 2024.